phd-work-22/Sentiment-Analysis-P3/README.md

 The bugzilla report containing commits data retrieved from the repository in the following links: https://gitweb.gentoo.org/repo/gentoo/historical.git/; https://github.com/gentoo/gentoo.git
 The retrieved archives of the commits were kept in files.

-All of the files were converted into databases for further analysis.
+All of the files were converted into tables for further analysis.

 2. Preprocessing the data